Tipping in Chile – Propinas

 Car Parking in Streets

 These guys don’t have a salary at all so live on what people give them in tips.
 The truth is these car caretakers don’t do much but at least they are trying to make an honest living.
-Normally it’s only a couple or few coins depending on how long you were there for.
+Normally you only give a few coins depending on how long you were there for.
 In theory they help you park and warn oncoming cars as you come out of it.
 Again, it’s only in theory so you should still check to make sure nothing is coming.

 Be Careful: If they ask for money up front, don’t give it.
 Usually only the unscrupulous ones ask up front and then they have the cheek to not even look after your car or anything of the sorts.
 There were two documentaries about this that appeared on National TV last year.
 They videoed this happening in areas with a lot of night-life activity going on and most times they would take off home early once all the car parks were full, even though they had promised to be there until the early hours of the morning.